Insults from IpswichOn November 28, 2018 by Elyse

 If you thought mansplaining was condescending, try newspaper-splaining.

-Clearly, the media back then adhered to the maxim “if you don’t have anything nice to say, don’t say anything at all” just as closely as it does now.
+The media back then clearly adhered to the maxim “if you don’t have anything nice to say, don’t say anything at all” just as closely as it does now.

 - Click to share on Facebook (Opens in new window)